Yellowstone flooding forces 10,000 to leave national park

 Sholly added he didn’t believe the park had ever shut down from flooding.

 Gomez and her husband were among hundreds of tourists stuck in Gardiner, Montana, a town of about 800 residents at the park’s north entrance.
-The town was cut off for more than a day until Tuesday afternoon, when crews reopened part of a washed away two-lane road.
+The town was cut off for more than a day until Tuesday afternoon, when crews managed to get part of a washed away two-lane road reopened.
+Officials warned that driving conditions were still dangerous.

 While the flooding can’t directly be attributed to climate change, it came as the Midwest and East Coast sizzle from a heat wave and other parts of the West burn from an early wildfire season amid a persistent drought that has increased the frequency and intensity of fires that are having broader impacts.
 Smoke from a fire in the mountains of Flagstaff, Arizona, could be seen in Colorado.